The Ultimate Hack To Achieve Your New Year’s Resolutions

 Here’s how to hack it…

-There are a lot of ways to be a part of the 8% that achieve their new year’s resolutions.
-And it doesn’t always have to come down to discipline.
+So, do you want to have a realistic chance of achieving your new year’s resolutions?
+It doesn’t always have to come down to discipline.
 More often than not, what you need is a strong “why”.

 Why do you want to lose weight?
 Are you trying to fit into a particular dress, or are you just trying doing it because you caught up with an old friend and they said you’ve put on some weight?
 Are you trying to speak a new language for better job prospects, or are you just doing it because it’s cool?